 - Metrics are subjective.
 Find one that makes sense to your business.

 - It’s important to learn from data.
-Make sure the data is cleaned well and
+Make sure the data is clean.

 - Understand why something failed and what assumptions are false.